 I learned that individuals with autism spectrum disorder show resistance to change; they prefer repetitive patterns of behavior and activities.
 My son needs routines and requires everything to be in order, e.g. we have a routine where I place my son’s toys in the exact same place every day.

 By following a routine every night, my son is able to slowly recognize that it’s bedtime.
-In the past, he would get angry and start throwing things at bedtime, but now he enjoys the routine and packs his toys away and prepares for bed.
+In the past, he would get angry and start throwing things at bedtime, but now he enjoys the routine and packs his toys away to prepare for bed.
 During the day, I ensure he follows a routine, too.
 Research shows that routines can help everyone, especially people with autism, maintain a normal circadian rhythm.

-Prioritize relax activities before bed.
+Prioritize relaxing activities before bed.

 My son starts putting his toys away one hour before bed.
 He then changes into his pajamas and brushes his teeth.
 I always ensure that he is in bed for at least 20 minutes before sleeping to allow enough time for a story, a light massage or music.
 Finding the right music was important for us.
 My son hates noisy music, instead preferring melancholic tunes, which seem to calm him.